tlorans/ClimateRisks/docs/source/project1.md

 ---
 Figure: Optimum weights with $\rho = 0.8$ vs. $\rho = 0.9$
 ```
-We see that a slight difference in terms of estimated cross-correlation leads to significantly different sample covariance matrices, and then to really different optimal weights!
+We see that a slight difference in terms of cross-correlation leads to significantly different covariance matrices, and then to really different optimal weights!

 ### Shrinkage Methods: the Ledoit-Wolf Approach